-NOTE: To retrieve status information, Status Monitoring in the GUI DPM Configure Devices window should be enabled (refer to Digital Power Manager Data Sheet).
+Europe, Middle East +353 61 49 8941 NOTE: To retrieve status information, Status Monitoring in the GUI DPM Configure Devices window should be enabled (refer to Digital Power Manager Data Sheet).
 The DPM will retrieve the status information from each dPOL on a continuous basis.

-6.5.2 Faults
+5.5.2.
+Faults

 This group includes overcurrent, overtemperature, undervoltage, and tracking protections.
 Triggering any protection in this group will turn off the dPOL.
-For UV and OT faults the turn-off can be programmed to sequenced or critical turn-off behavior:

-6.5.2.1 Overcurrent Protection
+5.5.2.1.
+Overcurrent Protection

 Overcurrent protection is active whenever the output voltage of the dPOL exceeds the prebias voltage (if any).
 When the output current reaches the OC threshold, the POL control chip asserts an OC fault.
 The dPOL sets the OC bit in the register ST to 0.
 Both high side and low side switches of the dPOL are turned off instantly (fast turn-off).
 Current sensing is across the dPOLs choke.
-To compensate for copper winding $T_C$ , compensation is added to keep the OC threshold approximately constant at temperatures above room temperature.
-Note that the temperature compensation can be disabled in the dPOL Configure Output window or directly via the IC by writing into the CLS register.
+To compensate for copper winding T_C , compensation is added to keep the OC threshold approximately constant at temperatures above room temperature.
+Note that the temperature compensation can be disabled in the dPOL Configure Output window or directly via the I2C by writing into the CLS register.
 However, it is recommended to keep the temperature compensation enabled.

-6.5.2.2 Undervoltage Protection
+5.5.2.2.
+Undervoltage Protection